Skip to content

 Real Assets

-Commodities: We have a constructive outlook, supported by positive roll yields, a weaker U.S. dollar, and a resilient growth backdrop even in the face of tariff uncertainty.
-Gold retains structural support from elevated central bank purchases and ongoing geopolitical risks, enhancing its safe-haven role.
-Industrial metals are positioned well as supply disruptions and infrastructure demand drive tighter balances.
-Meanwhile, energy markets face over supply challenges, but we see this risk as largely priced-in.
-Importantly, commodities also generally serve as a valuable allocation amid inflation uncertainty, particularly as goods prices remain sticky.
+Commodities: We have a constructive outlook, supported by positive roll yields, a weaker US dollar, and a resilient growth backdrop even in the face of tariff uncertainty.
+Gold retains structural support from elevated central-bank purchases and ongoing geopolitical risks, enhancing its traditional safe-haven role.
+Industrial metals appear well positioned as supply disruptions and infrastructure demand drive tighter balances.
+Meanwhile, energy markets face oversupply challenges, but we see this risk as largely priced in.
+We believe commodities can serve as a valuable allocation amid inflation uncertainty, particularly as goods prices remain sticky.

 Hedge Strategies